mayurankv/Obsidian-Code-Styler/README.md

 - Instant reading mode updating when parameters are changed
   - Requires Obsidian to parse postMarkdown changes following the codeblock language (see this [issue](https://forum.obsidian.md/t/postprocessor-does-not-process-changes-after-codeblock-language/61010) and this [issue](https://forum.obsidian.md/t/pass-parameters-to-codeblock/37990)).
+- `run-*` codeblocks from the [Execute Code Plugin](https://github.com/twibiral/obsidian-execute-code) in editing mode do not get changed
+  - Requires the correct context source path to be returned.
+See this [pull request](https://github.com/twibiral/obsidian-execute-code/pull/272).

 ## How to install the plugin